mvsg2/Java-/README.md

 # Java-
-Java is one of the most commonly used programming languages, especially more for fields like Android Development, etc.
+Java is one of the most commonly used programming languages, especially more in the domains like Android Development, etc.